CECIL ISMAY WAKELEY INGRAM 1888–1916

-Cecil was now living with his mother, described on the census as Letitia Clark, step-father Robert Guy Clark, age 41 and born in Cropwell Bishop.
+Cecil (named as Ismay) was now living with his mother, described on the census as Letitia Clark, and step-father Robert Guy Clark, age 41 and born in Cropwell Bishop.
 The household also included a boarder, Edgar Murdon, age 17, a waggoner on the farm and a visitor Cyril Hale, age 25 and manager of a motor depot.
 Cecil’s occupation was ‘electrician wireman’.
 The house at Lamcote Fields, Radcliffe on Trent had seven rooms.
 The census states that his mother and step-father had been married 13 years but records show the marriage took place in 1906.

 Service Number: 12/967.

 Military Unit: 12th (Service) (Sheffield City) Battalion, York and Lancaster Regiment, 94th Brigade, 31st Division